-The Nancy Pelosi–Chuck Schumer effort to mousetrap Mitch McConnell (in which some deal to call the witnesses denied to the House during its impeachment proceedings would definitely appear during the Senate trial) was worth a shot, but it seems to have fallen short, according to the Washington Post:
+The Nancy Pelosi–Chuck Schumer effort to mousetrap Mitch McConnell (in which some deal to call the witnesses denied to the House during its impeachment proceedings would definitely appear during the Senate trial) may have been worth a shot, but it seems to have fallen short, according to the Washington Post:

 McConnell told Republican senators in a closed-door party lunch Tuesday that he is prepared to proceed with Trump’s impeachment trial with no agreement on witnesses, according to two officials familiar with his comments.